gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

     ```
    We have added and initialized two state properties:
    * `allCountries` will store all countries that our WooCommerce installation knows about.
 Since the set of countries isn't going to change, we will fetch it once, store it in this state property, and read it from there instead of re-fetching.
-   * `data.loading` will be used as a switch to tell React what to render: if data has not finished loading (`data.loading === true`), we want to display some kind of placeholder on our extension's page; if it has finished loading (`data.loading === false`), we want to display the final data.
+   * `data.loading` will be used as a switch to tell React what to render: if data has not finished loading (`data.loading === true`), we want to display some kind of placeholder on our extension's page; if it has finished loading (`data.loading === false`), we want to display the actual loaded data.

-2. In the following line in the constructor, insert another statement:
+2. In the next line in the constructor, insert another statement:
     ```javascript
     this.fetchData(this.state.dateQuery);
     ```
-   Since we no longer use mock data, we're calling the `fetchData()` method from the constructor to start fetching initial data when our component is loaded for the first time.
+   Since we no longer use mock data, we're calling the `fetchData()` method from the constructor to start requesting initial data when our component is loaded for the first time.
 The method is not defined yet, and our next step is to fix this.

 3. Paste a new method into `SalesByCountryReport`:
     ```javascript